 We’ve probably all had experience of a situation where assertiveness skills were useful.
-Perhaps you’ve put yourself out and ended up getting hurt because you didn’t want to appear rude.
-Maybe someone you know never gets to express their honest opinion, because, again, they are afraid of what people might think.
+Perhaps you’ve put yourself out and ended up getting hurt because you didn’t want to upset someone close to you.
+Maybe someone you know is reluctant to tell the truth, because, again, they are afraid of what people might think.
 However, there could be another way.

 Learning effective assertiveness skills starts with communication.
-We should aim to say exactly what we want but in a respectful manner.
-Our assertive communication skills can either make or break the results of our interactions with others.
+We should be able to speak assertively but without causing offence.
+Our assertive communication skills can be useful in all areas of our lives, from work to relationships.

 How can understanding communication styles help develop our assertiveness skills?

-Assertive communication is what we should all aim for.
+Assertive – This is a balance of all three styles.
 It’s the best of both worlds because you meet your needs and the needs of the other person.
-Everyone ends up happy, less stressed and you seem more trustworthy, all because you have improved communication successfully.
+Everyone ends up happy, less stressed and you seem more trustworthy, all because you have improved communication with each other.

 What’s the secret to better assertiveness skills?
 Here are five to help you on your way.

 We all want to be heard, and if we think we are not being listened to we can get aggressive.
 You show the other person respect by taking the time to listen to them first and acknowledging their point of view before you make yours.

 This is a strategy marriage counsellers use all the time between warring couples.
 They get them to listen to their partners and then repeat back what their loved ones have said.
 Then their partners know that their concerns are noted.